Rabaul

-Rabaul was planned and built around the harbour area known as Simpsonhafen (Simpson Harbour) during the German New Guinea administration, which controlled the region between 1884 and formally through 1919.
+Rabaul was planned and built around the harbour area known as Simpsonhafen (Simpson Harbour) during the German New Guinea administration, which controlled the region from 1884 and formally through 1919.
 Rabaul was selected as the capital of the German New Guinea administration in 1905, and the administrative offices were transferred there in 1910.
 Rabaul was captured by the British Empire during the early days of World War I. It became the capital of the Australian-mandated Territory of New Guinea until 1937, when it was first destroyed by a volcano.
 During World War II, it was captured by Japan in 1942 and became its main base of military and naval activity in the South Pacific.
 Settlements and military installations around the edge of the caldera are often collectively called Rabaul, although the old town of Rabaul was reduced to practical insignificance by the volcanic eruption in 1937.

 As a tourist destination, Rabaul is popular for its volcanoes, scuba diving and for snorkelling sites, spectacular harbour and other scenery, World War II history, flora and fauna, and the cultural life of the Tolai people.
 Before the 1994 eruption, Rabaul was a popular commercial and recreational boating destination; fewer private small craft visit now, but 10 to 12 cruise ships visit Rabaul each year, including the Queen Elizabeth, carrying up to 2,000 passengers.
 Tourism is a major industry in Rabaul and East New Britain generally.

 History

 Rabaul's proximity to its volcanoes has always been a source of concern.
-In 1878 before it was established as a town, an eruption formed a volcano in the harbour.
+It could be the source of the 1808 mystery eruption.
+In 1878, before it was established as a town, an eruption formed a volcano in the harbour.

-For older eruptions, see Rabaul caldera.
+For other eruptions, see Rabaul caldera.